MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 BigQuery is a fully-managed cloud data warehouse service that enables users to store, analyze, and query large datasets using SQL-like syntax.
 It is part of the Google Cloud Platform and can handle petabyte-scale datasets with high performance and low latency.
 BigQuery is designed to be scalable, fast, and easy to use, and it supports a variety of data formats and integrations with other GCP services.
 It allows users to run complex analytical queries on large datasets using a familiar SQL interface, without having to worry about the underlying infrastructure.

-The MDP instance we are working with during this tutorial runs on Bigquery.
-In order to familiarize yourself with Bigquery proceed with the following steps:
+The MDP instance we are working with during this tutorial uses `Bigquery`.
+In order to familiarize yourself with the DWH, proceed with the following steps:

 1. Click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=bdtw-mdp-workshop&ws=!1m0)